From the mailbag today...

 And that's the key when writing a character with a difficult trait.

-You're writing about a character who's trying to do X, who happens to be depressed.
+You're writing about a character who's trying to do X, who happens to be suffering from depression or unhappy.
 It's not a story about a depressed person.
-The novel probably isn't going to be page after page of a person being depressed, it'll be about someone trying to achieve a goal or resolve a problem, same as any other novel.
+The novel probably isn't going to be page after page of a person being miserable, it'll be about someone trying to achieve a goal or resolve a problem, same as any other novel.
 So you'd write the character the same as any other.

 (More on making readers care here)